Sexual Harassment Policy and Procedures

 The Title IX Coordinator/Director for Equity and Compliance will provide an opportunity to meet with the accused in a timely manner to review the formal complaint and the University’s sexual harassment investigatory procedures.
 The employee may choose to be accompanied by a union representative at this meeting.

 After accepting a written formal complaint, the Title IX Coordinator/Director for Equity and Compliance will appoint a fact finder.
-When appropriate, as determined by the Title IX Coordinator/Social Equity Director, two fact finders may be assigned to a case.
+When appropriate, as determined by the Title IX Coordinator, two fact finders may be assigned to a case.
 The parties will be notified of the fact finder’s identity.
 In addition, the appropriate manager, supervisor and/or chairperson will be advised.
 Fact finders are specifically trained and impartial faculty or staff.
 The fact finder’s role is to investigate complaints and make findings of fact pertaining to the complaint.
 Investigating complaints includes but is not limited to access to records and interviewing the complainant, accused and others who may have relevant information.
 The fact finder has sole discretion to determine the scope and format of the investigation.

 If it is determined that there is not enough evidence to warrant a finding of sexual harassment, the complainant and accused will so be notified by the Title IX Coordinator/Director for Equity and Compliance and the sexual harassment complaint will be closed.
 The Title IX Coordinator/Director for Equity and Compliance, however, does maintain the right to refer the case to other appropriate University officials if it appears there may be violations of the University’s Misconduct Policy or other University policies, not construed to be sexual harassment.

-If it is the opinion of the Title IX Coordinator/Director for Equity and Compliance that there is reasonable cause to believe that the University’s policy on sexual harassment has been violated, the Title IX Coordinator/Director for Equity and Compliance will forward the fact finder’s report, the Review Panel’s recommendations and the Title IX Coordinator/Equity and Compliance director's opinion to the appropriate manager.
+If it is the opinion of the Title IX Coordinator/Director for Equity and Compliance that there is reasonable cause to believe that the University’s policy on sexual harassment has been violated, the Title IX Coordinator/Director for Equity and Compliance will forward the fact finder’s report, and the Title IX Coordinator/Equity and Compliance director's opinion to the appropriate manager.
 Copies of these documents also will be provided to the accused.

 The manager will utilize the existing University pre-disciplinary conference procedures, ensuring that the accused employee has the opportunity to be represented, if so desired, by their union representative during the pre-disciplinary conference proceedings.
-At the pre-disciplinary conference the accused will have an opportunity to rebut the findings of the fact finders’ report, the recommendations of the review panel, and the opinion of the Title IX Coordinator/Director for Equity and Compliance.
+At the pre-disciplinary conference the accused will have an opportunity to rebut the findings of the fact finders’ report, and the opinion of the Title IX Coordinator/Director for Equity and Compliance.
 After completing the pre- disciplinary conference, the manager in consultation with the Associate Vice President for Human Resource Services and other University officials as needed, will determine if discipline is appropriate, and if appropriate, what level of discipline should be imposed.
 Possible disciplinary actions for violation of the University’s sexual harassment policy include oral or written reprimand, suspension, or termination of employment.
 The manager is not bound by the opinion of the Title IX Coordinator/Director for Equity and Compliance and reserves the right to make their own final determination.

 Disciplined employees will have the right to appeal and/or grieve management’s decision to the extent provided in the appropriate policy and/or collective bargaining agreement.
 The complainant will receive written notification of the final disposition of the complaint.
 If the complainant finds the resolution or disciplinary action unsatisfactory they may pursue the complaint with the appropriate external agencies.